besartelezi/chatroom-exercise/README.md

     - [x] We could make a local variable and prompt the user to choose a username
     - [x] We can then emit this username along with the sent message to keep track of who sent what.
 - [ ] Make a list to show everyone who is connected to the chatroom
+  - [x] Create a div
+  - [x] Add some boilerplate names
+  - [x] Add some styling, put it next to the chatroom
+  - [ ] Stare at the JS until you know how to make this darn thing work!
+    - A user comes to the website
+    - They enter their name
+    - [x] Once the name has been entered, the username needs to show up on the chatroom
+      - Now, the name gets only added when a user joins, but all previously joined users do not show up on the list of the newly joined user.
+- [ ] List of usernames in chatroom
+  - [x] Person joins the chatroom
+  - [x] Person enters their username
+  - [x] Client socket.emits this username to server
+  - [x] Server adds that username to an array called allUserNames
+  - [x] Server io.emits that array to the client
+    - [ ] Array of active users is able to be console logged
+  - [ ] Function in client loops through this array according to its length, and shows every username on the screen
+    - [ ] Find a way to delete usernames of users who aren't active anymore
 - [ ] Implement something funny!
 The sky is the limit! (it can be very simple if you want)
    - [ ] For example, you could make a functionality to make someone else's font size obscurely small!
    - [ ] You could implement a feature where you can speak with someone else's username
    - [ ] AND SO MUCH MORE -> BE CREATIVE

 ### Nice-to-have features